Bibliometrics for collaboration works: A theoretical approach

-In order to implement these concepts into actual bibliometric indices for the total number of papers or for the average number of citations, we must offer arguments in favour of explicit values for the exponents $p_{\rm pap}$ and $p_{\rm cit}$.
 We present here a simple ``theoretical'' argument.
 As the goal of collaborations is achieving more than what single authors can achieve, we expect $p_{\rm cit}>0$.
 Assuming rational behaviour in the formation of collaborations one may expect that (at least for not-too-big groups), individual competence of partners be as far as possible complementary, and therefore ``orthogonal'' in some abstract $N$-dimensional ``space of competencies''.
 We may therefore regard the qualitative output of a collaboration as the vector sum of $N$ orthogonal vectors.

 The limit where all authors have ``orthogonal'' competencies corresponds to $N= N_{\rm aut}$: then the length of such vector scales as $N_{\rm aut}^{1/2}$.\footnote{Assuming that authors have different skills, the average length squared of such vector scales as $N_{\rm aut}$.} This corresponds to \beq p_{\rm pap}=1/2,\qquad p_{\rm cit}=1/2.\eeq Sometimes, more than one collaborator is needed to fulfil a needed competency: realistic collaborations organise in $N_{\rm sub} \le N_{\rm aut}$ sub-collaborations that work on ``orthogonal'' topics.
 We assume the number of sub-collaborations satisfies the scaling law \beq N_{\rm sub} = N_{\rm aut}^s\qquad \hbox{with exponent $s\le 1$.}\eeq Then, the average number of citations of each paper scales as the square root of the number of ``orthogonal'' competencies $N = N_{\rm sub}$: \beq N_{\rm cit}\propto \sqrt{N} \propto N_{\rm aut}^{s/2}. \eeq Assuming again an optimal distribution of resources, $N_{\rm totcit}$ is expected to scale as $N_{\rm aut}$, and thereby the number of papers is expected to scale as \beq N_{\rm pap} \propto N_{\rm aut}^{1-s/2}. \eeq It is reasonable to assume that the number of papers scales as $N$, the number of topics about which the collaboration has competencies.
 This leads to $s=1-s/2$, solved by $s=2/3$, and thereby to \beq p_{\rm pap}=2/3,\qquad p_{\rm cit}=1/3.\eeq A weaker growth of the number of papers with $N$ leads to smaller $p_{\rm pap}$.